timothyhalim/welcome-screen/README.md

 <!-- Usage -->
 ## Usage
-After following the install tutorial, you can run Welcome Screen by Pressing Ctrl + Shift + W For your studio need you might want to change some parameter in config.py
+After following the install tutorial, you can run Welcome Screen by Pressing Ctrl + Shift + W For your studio need you might want to change some parameter in <a href="https://github.com/timothyhalim/welcome-screen/blob/main/config.py">config.py</a>

-* Project Name is derived from environment variable using os.environ.get("PROJECTNAME", "Welcome") in config.py
+* Project Name is derived from environment variable using os.environ.get("PROJECTNAME", "Welcome")
 * Settings and RecentFiles filepath is also located in config.py

 <!-- ROADMAP -->
 ## Roadmap

 See the [open issues](https://github.com/timothyhalim/welcome-screen/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing